droonga/droonga.org/tutorial/plugin-development/handler/index.md

 }
 ~~~

-If there are 2 partitions and 20 records are stored evenly, the array will have two elements like above.
+If there are 2 volumes and 20 records are stored evenly, the array will have two elements like above.
-It means that a partition has 10 records and another one also has 10 records.
+It means that a volume has 10 records and another one also has 10 records.

 We're going to create a plugin to accept such requests and return such responses.